divyagnan/hnt/README.md

 ## API
 #### `hnt(array: any[], accessPath: string, fallback: any)`

-`hnt` is a function which requires 3 values:
+`hnt` is a function which requires 3 values (array, accessPath, and fallback):
 ### `array`: The array that you want to access

 You can pass an valid array into `hnt` to access